JoyTeck296/MyRecipeBook/README.md

 #This small website is a personal collection of easy homemade recipes.
-Each page contains a short description, list of ingredients, and step-by-step instructions.#
+Each page contains a short description, list of ingredients, and step by step instructions.#